briannjuma/hello-world/README.md

 Commit messages capture the history of your project's history so that other contributors or even yourself later can understand what you've done and why.

 # 2. Pull requests
+The commits you make make some changes ahead of main i.e. your branch now contains content different from main.
+With pull request, you are simply proposing your changes and requesting that someone review and pull in your contribution to their branch.